DetailsMatterM/BottleneckSearchAndVisualization/README.md

 Those subscribe to a set of topics and visualize the data they receive accordingly.
 More extensive documentation can be found in the [Documentation](https://github.com/DetailsMatterM/BottleneckSearchAndVisualization/tree/main/Documentation) section. <br>

+This project was devevloped on Gitlab and then transfered to Github

 # The project consists of
 * [Publisher](https://github.com/DetailsMatterM/BottleneckSearchAndVisualization/tree/main/Publisher) <br>
 * [Subscriber](https://github.com/DetailsMatterM/BottleneckSearchAndVisualization/tree/main/Subscriber) <br>